GraphGrail/smart-contracts/README.md

 ## Building frontend library

 Frontend library is built with webpack.
 To start development server, run `npm start` command in `ethereum-bridge/client` folder.
-To build production version of the library, run  `npm run-script build` in the same folder and check up `ethereum-bridge/client/build` folder for results.
+To build production version of the library, run  `npm run build` in the same folder and check up `ethereum-bridge/client/build` folder for results.

 ## Running tests with TestRPC